akumina/AkuminaDev/docs/Akumina-Framework-4.8.0.0-Overview.md

 * generator-akumina @ 2.0.1

 The major change in the update is the addition of a new variable in the **akumina.config.json** file.
 Because the new Site Deployer (bundled with the generator) scans the **widgetpackages** folder for widget folders instead of zip files, the config files need to be updated accordingly.
 The new **WidgetPackageDistPath** variable is now used to define where packaged widget bundles are being stored whereas the old **WidgetPackageDestinationPath** variable is now used to house the original built zip files.
 Previously, the **WidgetPackageDestinationPath** held the value of the current **WidgetPackageDistPath** but the values have been swapped as a result of the inclusion of the new variable.

+**Be sure to make sure the WidgetPackageVersion is set to 4.8.0.0 and that you are also using the new Akumina.SiteDeployer 4.8 version found here: https://github.com/akumina/SiteDeployer/releases**

 Example:
 ```json
 {
     "WidgetsSourcePath": "src/js/widgets",